Best daily deals

 A chart compares the Apple AirPods (2nd generation) against the AirPods (3rd generation), as compared to the SoundGuys consumer curve.

-The second-gen AirPods (cyan) produces a bit more sub-bass than the third-gen AirPods (yellow dash), but this may have to do with how the older AirPods buds have tapered ear tips that get a bit closer to the ear canals.
+The second-gen AirPods (cyan) produce a bit more sub-bass than the third-gen AirPods (yellow dash), but this may be because the older AirPods buds have tapered ear tips that get a bit closer to the ear canals.

 Neither AirPods sound profile hews particularly close to our headphone preference curve, but the AirPods (3rd generation) has more advanced software and hardware.
 It uses bass reflex ports and Adaptive EQ, which adjusts the low and midrange frequencies to compensate for the unsealed design.
 Even with the advanced audio software baked into the AirPods (3rd generation), its wide deviations from our house curve give it a lower overall sound quality score than the AirPods (2nd generation).